AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 1. The Create Project Task workflow process is designed to create a Task as a step in the workflow.
 Only after completing the task will the workflow move forward.
 A powerful aspect of the Create Project Task step is that it can read workflow meta-data values and use those to dynamically create the task.

    First delete the Participant Step that gets created by default.
-From the Sidekick in the components menu expand the **"Projects"** sub-heading and drag+drop the **"Create Project Task"** onto the model.
+From the Sidekick in the components menu expand the **"Projects"** subheading and drag+drop the **"Create Project Task"** onto the model.

    Double+Click the "Create Project Task" step to open the workflow dialog.
 Configure the following properties:

    This tab is common for all workflow process steps and we will set the Title and Description (these will not be visible to the end user).
-The important property that we will set is the Workflow Stage to **"Edit Content"** from the drop down menu.
+The important property that we will set is the Workflow Stage to **"Edit Content"** from the drop-down menu.

    ```shell
    Common Tab